 Using Spaghetti Squash in Lieu of Pasta

-These are just a few tips to help your clients reduce their caloric intake without making asking them to make any major sacrifices in the process.
-See what works best for your clients!
+These are just a few nutrition hacks to help your clients reduce their caloric intake without asking them to make any major sacrifices in the process.
+See what calorie cutting tips work best for your clients!

 Looking for more ways to help improve your client's daily food intake?
 Take a look our listing of the best of the superfoods for optimal health!